web-engineering/web-engineering-textbook/source/dependencies.md

 * write `Gemfile.lock`

 The lock-file contains a complete list of all the gems necessary for your project, and their version numbers.
+This also includes dependencies of you dependencies, that you don't even knew you were using!
-These are now locked down, and will not change!
+The version numbers are now locked down, and will not change!

 When deploying to a new development machine or the production server, you run `bundle install` and the exact same versions are now installed.

+All modern package managment systems offer a form of this solution, with

+* on file that is written by hand that contains your **wishes**
+* another file that is created by the package manager, that contains the exact version numbers

-### defining versions
+### Defining Versions

-In the Gemfile you can specify which versions should be used.
+When definig your wishes for dependencies you can specify which versions should be used.
 But don't overdo it!
-Bundler does a good job picking versions, if you specify every version number by hand you are doing too much work.
+The package manager does a good job picking versions.
+If you specify every version number by hand you are doing too much work.
+And you are potentially locking yourself in to old versions.

-Some examples of the different ways of specifying version number and source:
+Some examples of the different ways of specifying version number and source in a ruby `Gemfile`:

 ``` ruby
 # Gemfile